 I believe I’m someone who took longer than most people to understand this concept.
 I clung onto relationships with people far too long.
 All of them were great people, people I respect like I want to respect every other human being.
 Yet, I always knew, these are not the people that are dying to be incredibly successful, incredibly happy and doing no matter what it takes to chase their dreams.

 Gradually I learnt this, working my way to spend less and less time with them.
 Today, the people I spend time with are just 2 people.
 Joel and Tom.
 They are most likely the smartest people I have ever worked with before.
 Both have a focus and determination I’m constantly blown away by.
-I cling onto their enthusiasm, try to learn from their skillset as much as I can and get myself lifted onto the next level: purely by being in the same room with them whilst working away on Buffer.
+I cling onto their enthusiasm, try to learn from their skillset as much as I can and get myself lifted onto the next level: purely by being in the same room with them

 There is no one else I spend as much time with, as Joel and Tom.
 That’s it, 90% of my daily interaction happens with these two guys.
 The power they have is therefore incredible.
 I’m highly influenced and seek to be from them and their input.
 I know, because of their actions, experience and daily work, the only impact this can have on me is a positive one.
 It is pushing me higher and onto the next level every day.